akeneo/pim-docs/cookbook/activity_manager/add_project_remover.rst

             /**
              * Don't be afraid to use `projectRepository->findAll()` as this method has been rewritten in
              * our repository to return a `Akeneo\Component\StorageUtils\Cursor\CursorInterface`.
 It does not hydrate
-             * all projects in the same time.
+             * all projects at the same time.
 But don't forget to detach projects that are not removed to avoid
-             * memory leak.
+             * memory leaks.
              */
             foreach ($this->projectRepository->findAll() as $project) {
                 if ($this->hasToBeRemoved($project, $color)) {